If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 You can see how much regular WD-40 runs after only two seconds.

-Which do you think will lubricate your garage door longer?
+Which will lubricate a garage door longer?

 How Do You Lubricate a Garage Door?
 (Step by Step Guide)

-Now that we’ve got the right tools let’s get started.
+Now that we’ve got the right tools, let’s get started.
 By the end of this section, we’ll lubricate the moving parts on your garage door system.

 Grab your lithium grease or silicone spray and some old rags to clean up any excess lubricant.
-You may also need a step ladder to access any out-of-reach areas.

 Since they’re usually right next to each other, we’ll start by hitting both the rollers and the hinges at the same time.